 Why translate ourselves, when people can use Google Translate?

 Translation machines give you a sense of what a web page is about.
-However, it is not the recommendable tool for those who really want to deeper their understand of the world, learn about the beauty of other cultures and would like to understand the nuances of a different language, not to mention that these translation tools are not available in some languages, such as Bangla or Aymara.
+However, it is not the recommendable tool for those who really want to deepen their understand of the world, learn about the beauty of other cultures and would like to understand the nuances of a different language, not to mention that these translation tools are not available in some languages, such as Bangla or Aymara.
 We prefer to offer our readers a translation we did with love!

 I am a translation student.
 Do you offer internships?

 Yes!
 We can offer you a place in our team as a translator or proofreader.
 However, please bear in mind that we do not have a physical office, so all work is done remotely and there might be no opportunity to meet editors face to face.
 If your internship work can be done remotely, please feel free to let us know what it requires from Global Voices and we will do out best to accommodate your needs.
 Either way, you can always join Global Voices as a volunteer!

 So Global Voices collaborators never meet face to face?
 How do you work remotely?

 Our volunteers are all over the world and this is one of most the beautiful aspects of the project.
-We communicate through mailing lists and email, we share content through social network sites, we use wikis for coordinator, we hold Skype meetings – every team has its own ways to work together.
+We communicate through mailing lists and email, we share content through social network sites, we hold Skype meetings – every team has its own ways to work together.
 However, we do meet face to face every time that the opportunity presents itself.
 There may be local meet ups for Global Voices volunteers who live in the same city or special meet ups when two or more GVers happen to be at the same place.
 Likewise, should you travel around the world, it is more than likely that you will stumble upon a GVer wherever you go.